Poorvishivannaa/Iris-Flower/README.md

 The Iris dataset is a multivariate dataset introduced by the British statistician and biologist Ronald Fisher in his 1936 paper "The use of multiple measurements in taxonomic problems".
 It is a classic dataset in the field of machine learning and data analysis.his repository contains the code for training a machine learning model to classify Iris flowers based on their measurements.
 The Iris flower dataset consists of three species: Setosa, Versicolor, and Virginica, each having distinct measurement characteristics.
 The goal is to develop a model that can accurately classify Iris flowers based on their measurements.

 ### Dataset
 The dataset used for this project is the famous Iris flower dataset, which is commonly used for classification tasks.
 It includes measurements of sepal length, sepal width, petal length, and petal width for 150 Iris flowers, with 50 samples for each species.
-The dataset is available in the repository as iris.csv.
+The dataset is available in the repository as Iris_Flower_dataset.csv.

 ### Dependencies
 The following Python libraries are used in this project: